guo-vincent/TetrisEngine/README.md

    ./bootstrap-vcpkg.sh  # Use .\bootstrap-vcpkg.bat on Windows
    ```

+   If you do not want to follow step 3 and onwards, place vcpkg in the system root.
+   That is, UNDER:

+   - Windows: "C:\Users\YourName"
+   - Mac: "/Users/YourName"
+   - Linux: "/home/YourName"

+   So if I were on a Windows computer, I would download the vcpkg folder and have the file be at
+   C:\Users\vguo\vcpkg

+   There is no gurantee that this will work.
+   I HIGHLY RECOMMEND just saving the variables to PATH.

 3. Add vcpkg to your system PATH (advanced environment variables)
+   WARNING: For steps 3-4 you may need to access terminal/powershell in administrator mode for PATH to update.

    ```bash
    setx PATH "%PATH%;<path_to_vcpkg>"